 3. It’s inconsistent across your marketing materials

-When you first opened for business, maybe your five year old daughter was in charge of all your designs.
+When you first opened for business, maybe your five year old was in charge of all your designs.
 That’s all well and good, if it still works for your company today.
 But if there is inconsistency across your marketing materials–that is, your business cards look different than your website, and your website looks different than your brochures–you’re only confusing your customers and making it harder for them to remember your brand.
 And it’s never good when a customer can’t remember who you are or what you do!

 4. Your target market has changed